Putchy/Cafiine-410-551/README.md

 # Cafiine-410-551
 A Cafiine version that allows you to choose your IP on the page, rather than compile it.
 Works from 4.1.0 to 5.5.1.

+# What is this?
+Cafiine is almost like RiiFS from the Wii.
+It's able to transfer files from a computer and bring them over to the WiiU and apply them over current files.
+So really, it's an application that allows game mods to happen.

 # How to set up
 First, you want to download this repo.
 You can either clone it, or download it as a ZIP.
 If you just want to run it and not compile, go into the installer/bin folder and choose the codeXXX.bin, where XXX is your firmware version.
 To check this, go into your WiiU's system settings.
 It should be on the top left corner.